2020 General Rules and Regulations

 opponent and scheduling a match.

-The CGL has adopted the following policy with regards to
+The CGL has adopted the following policies with regards to

-their opponent is preventing the match from being played within this timeframe, they should
+their opponent is preventing the match from being played, they should

-submit a written complaint to the CGL (an Email is preferred).
+submit their complaint to the CGL via Email.
 The CGL Rules Committee will

 If you are going on vacation, get your matches played before you go.
 Matches can be played

 It is the Home Player's responsibility to select the course at which the match is to be

 played (see Participating Golf Courses)

 , and to arrange the tee time with the club's pro shop.

 The C.G.L. shall consist of players divided into divisions of no more than eight players (Ace, Goose, Albatross, Eagle, Birdie,